Research Director

-Her research, service, and advocacy explore how to create workplaces where everyone can cultivate a path to thriving.
-Core to this goal are her three primary research streams – assessment accuracy, talent cultivation, & organizational design.
-Her research lab, Modern Work Lab, recruits and mentors undergraduate students at UNH who are interested in translating this research stream into practical workplace solutions, including recommendations for selection and assessment systems, leadership development, workplace training programs, and organizational policy change.
+Her work centers on the formal and informal architectures that scaffold organizational life.
+Namely, how assessment systems, leadership models, and relational dynamics can either reinforce or disrupt systemic inequities.
+She is particularly interested in how selection practices and leadership development pathways are designed, operationalized, and legitimated often in ways that reflect dominant narratives about merit, potential, competence, and status.
 Dr. Griffith’s research has been published in the Journal of Organizational Behavior, Leadership Quarterly, Journal of Occupational and Organizational Psychology, and Human Resource Management Review, among other esteemed outlets.
 Her insights and expertise have been featured in popular press outlets, including ABC News, Business Insider, Fast Company, Forbes, Newsweek, NPR, and Psychology Today as well as in organizational policy documents (US Coast Guard 2023 Accountability & Transparency Review, National Academies of Science, Engineering, and Medicine Committee on Developing Evaluation Metrics for Sexual Harassment Prevention Metrics) and case law (Chen-Oster, et al., v.
 Goldman Sachs & Co., et al.).

 Her scholarship has twice been awarded by her peers for excellence (2021 Paul College Research Excellence Award, 2023 Paul College Research Excellence in Business Analytics Award), and her outreach with and investment in the UNH community has perennially been recognized by UNH's Sustainability Institute (2021, 2022 UNH Sustainability Award; 2023 Campus & Community Engagement Award) as well as the UNH community more broadly (2021 UNH Outstanding Assistant Professor).
 In recognition of her impactful scholarship and advocacy work, Dr. Griffith was selected for inclusion in the 2024 AACSB International Influential Leader cohort, a distinction bestowed to faculty members "who are advancing new knowledge and creating impact in business and society through their research".